armsultan/appster/README.md

 ```
 3. Watch the build process in realtime on [Gitlab](https://docs.gitlab.com/ee/ci/quick_start/)

+### 1. Continuous Deployment

-#### 2. Continuous Deployment: Automate the deployement of our containerized web app to a live environment using Watchtower
+#### Automate the deployement of our containerized web app to a live environment using Watchtower

 In this demo we can illustrate how to automate the deployement of our containerized web app to a live environment.

-We can use [watchtower](https://containrrr.github.io/watchtower/) to update the running version of your containerized app
+We will use [watchtower](https://containrrr.github.io/watchtower/) to update the running version of your containerized app
 simply by pushing our a new image to a image registry.
 Watchtower will pull down your new image, gracefully shut down the
 existing container(s) and restart it with the same options that were used when it was deployed initially.

-See `watchtower and docker-compose setup notes`(watchtower_and_docker-compose_setup.md)
+1. First, follow the setup instructions as outlined in [`Setup Production Environment.md`](setup_production_environment.md)

+2. After you push new changes to your source code repository, a Pipeline will kick off and upon a successful build,
+   push the new docker image to the image repository.

+3. After 30s have elapsed and there is a new image of our web app available with the tag `latest`, watchtower running on the
+   production server will update the running version of our containerized app by:
+   1. Pull down your new image
+   2. Gracefully shutting down the existing container(s)
+   3. Restart the container(s) with the same options that were used when it was deployed initially

+Note: Running a load balacer in front of our containers, with active health checks (such as [NGINX Plus](https://www.nginx.com/products/nginx/), hint hint) will ensure availablity and minimize downtime